Lemon Lavender Morning Buns

-Lightly perfumed with lemon and lavender, these morning buns are the loveliest.
+Lightly perfumed with lemon and lavender, these lemon lavender morning buns are the loveliest.
 Served up warm for brunch, I can’t think of a more scrumptious offering for Mother’s Day… after all, the best way to show love is with flaky, buttery, sugared breakfast pastry bliss!

 Whether you make your own quick puff pastry or opt for store-bought frozen puff, these morning buns are a breeze to make.
 Brushed with butter and sprinkled generously with lemon-lavender sugar for a touch of elegance, mom will adore these buns and so will you.